 In some parts of Transylvania Christmas is still community-orientated.
 After Christmas dinner at noon, they visit family and friends for the rest of the day and Boxing Day.
 People usually agree who is waiting for visitors and who is doing the visiting every year.
 They spend the time chatting, having a bite, a drink of plum brandy – palinka, watching telly and playing games.

 Now, living in the West Midlands, I keep that warmth of the Romanian Christmas in my heart.
 Four years ago I brought over the one century old traditional woman suit sawn by my dad’s great-grandmother.
 All the embroidery on the blouse and skirts is hand made.
-I wear it proudly at church on Christmas Day before we all get together with family living here with me.
+I wear it proudly at church on Christmas Day before we all get together with my English family here.

 We all love sharing our Christmas traditions with each other here at Virgin Balloon Flights.